 Banana – Bananas are known for their potassium content, which may help reduce blood pressure and fluid retention and contribute to good bone health. [source]

 Almond Milk – I like unsweetened almond milk for smoothies, but you can use your favorite milk variety.
 Soy milk or oat milk would both be great choices.
+Vanilla flavored milks would be delicious, too, just know that they will contain added sugars.
+You could even use water in a pinch.

 Cinnamon – This is an optional ingredient.
 You definitely don’t need it as the smoothie is super tasty without and I know it can be a strong taste for some people.
 But, if you do like cinnamon, I highly recommend adding a pinch for a little extra something that is so yummy!